syntax-tree/nlcst-search/readme.md

 ## API

-This package exports the following identifiers: `search`.
+This package exports the identifier `search`.
 There is no default export.

 ### `search(tree, patterns, handler[, allowApostrophes|options])`